thekevinscott/emojiExists/README.md

 # emojiExists

-This is a function that checks to see whether a string contains *all* emoji or not.
+This is a function that checks to see whether a string contains *only* emoji or not.

 ## Installing